Sending Mail with Drafts

 Can I send in the background using my own Mail accounts?

-- No. If a mail step uses the “Send in Background” option, it is sent using a web service.
+- Yes, if you use Gmail or Outlook integrated accounts.
+If a mail step uses the “Send in Background” option, it is sent using a web service.
 Mail.app does not support background sending.

 Can I pre-configure the “from” address in the Mail window if I have multiple accounts?

 - No, sadly.
 This is not an option provided by Apple in the APIs that work with Mail.app.
 It can be changed in the window that pops up by tapping on the from line.